-Veterans who are registered for the first time under the GI Bill must present a certified copy of Form DD 214 (formal discharge papers) and Form 22-1990 (Application for Education Benefits) to the Admissions and Records Office.
+Veterans who are registered for the first time under the GI Bill must present a certified copy of Form DD 214 (formal discharge papers) and Form 22-1990 (Application for Education Benefits) to the Admissions and Registration Office.
 Dependents of disabled veterans and survivors of veterans whose cause of death was service-related, who register for the first time under any provision of the Federal Veterans' Bill, must complete and present VA Form 22-5490 to the HawCC Records Office, Manono Campus.
-For more information call (808) 974-7662.
+For more information call the VA Representative at (808) 974-7662.